Skip to Main Content

 When this happens, the water will apply pressure on the soil and push it onto other surfaces that are in contact with it.
 In this case, these surfaces are your basement walls.
 Unfortunately, the force will become so strong that even the hardest of concrete walls won’t be able to fend it off.
 The water will cause cracks in the walls, pass through, and finally end up flooding your basement.

-How To Get Around These Problems
+How To Avoid Basement Problems

 The first solution when constructing a lower-grade level in a humid area is to go for a walkout basement.
 This option is pretty popular in hilly landscapes as well, as it combines half the structure underground and the other in open space.
-In other words, their structure is partially below grade, and you can easily go in and out to your yard.
+In other words, their structure is partially below grade, and you can easily go in and out of your yard.
 But this isn’t the only option you can go for.

-To have a proper and functional basement in these wet conditions, you’ll need to find a property with good drainage, proper grading, quality soil, and add waterproofing.
+To have a proper and functional basement in these wet conditions, you’ll need to find a property with good drainage, proper grading, quality soil, and waterproofing.

 Drainage